 Carson works closely with clients to understand their needs and find cost-effective, practical solutions.
 He works to tailor strategies to meet clients’ immediate objectives and long-term goals.

 Carson has more than 18 years’ experience with litigation and administrative proceedings, Superfund remediation, forestry, water quality and quantity, wetlands, insurance coverage, and real estate transactions and risk management.
 He represents both buyers and sellers of contaminated properties in due diligence reviews, indemnity agreements, pollution insurance provisions and other risk allocation aspects of real estate transactions.
 He has negotiated Consent Judgments/Orders, Prospective Purchaser Agreements and settlements with state and federal administrative agencies on a variety of matters involving administrative and environmental law.

 In addition to his natural resources focus, Carson advises small and closely held businesses in day-to-day decision-making, including managing risk and liability.

-- Coordinated a team to remediate a Superfund site in Oregon, procured insurance for costs related to the site, and negotiated with state, federal and tribal governments to secure long-term cleanup and reuse of property.
+- Coordinated a team to remediate a Superfund-listed site in Oregon, procured insurance for costs, addressed Natural Resource Damages concurrent with cleanup, and negotiated with state, federal and tribal governments for Consent Judgments and settlements.

-- Coordinated a team to address environmental risks associated with a low-income housing project, including negotiating indemnity agreement from former oil company operator, and obtaining a Prospective Purchaser Agreement and No Further Action letters from the Department of Environmental Quality.
+- Coordinated a team to address environmental risks associated with a low-income housing projects, including negotiating indemnity agreement with national oil company, and obtaining a Prospective Purchaser Agreement and No Further Action letters from DEQ .

 - Developed Lacey Act Due Care programs with several firm clients.

-- Recovered 100% of cleanup expenses plus attorney fees in a case involving underground storage tank releases into a residential neighborhood.
+- Recovered 100% of cleanup expenses plus attorney fees in a case involving underground storage tank in a residential neighborhood.

 - Prosecuted breach of contract for environmental cleanup obligations, resulting in a settlement that paid the client rent during cleanup activities in addition to damages.